verana-labs/verana.io-website/content/_index.md

       style: "solid"
       color: "text-verana"
       bg: "bg-verana/20"
-    title: "Be discovered for what you truly prove, not for what you pay."
+    title: "Be found for what you prove, not for what you pay."
     description: "Merit-based discovery that rewards authentic value and verifiable credentials over advertising spend and algorithmic manipulation."
     bullets:
       - "Credential-based ranking and discovery"